Table of Contents

 It is considered a rejuvenative, as well as a detoxifier.
 To use the Ayurvedic terms it supports Agni, the digestive and cellular fire, as well as removes Ama, toxic byproducts due to incomplete digestion.
 More specifically, it is great for supporting digestion, and in larger doses, is a laxative.

-It also happens to be the least expensive herb we sell!
+It also happens to be the least expensive herb for fat loss we sell!

 In a study with rats, Triphala helped mitigate the weight gain of a high-fat diet, while improving cholesterol and blood glucose levels.
 And in a small human study, similar results were also attained.